FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

   DetetectorNDArray1     (array datatype=int8)

 which applications can use for a variety of purposes.
-The intended application is to record saturated pixels, pixels whose calibrated value that when over a threshold at some point and should thus be excluded from the presented results.
+The intended application is to record saturated pixels.
+A saturated pixel is a pixel that should be excluded from the correlation calculation because its value went over a threshold.

 **********************
  Parallelization